capri-docking/capri-docking.github.io/capri-covid/index.md

 <hr>

 ### Target 183
-The T183 Scoreset is made of 164 models
+The set consists of 164 models.

 #### Target description